Katrien Klep joined the Department of Child Law as an Assistant Professor in 2016.

 Leiden Law Blog

-After her studies she worked for several years as clerk of the court in the Refugee Law Unit of the Amsterdam Court of Law.
-In December 2012 she defended her dissertation on the anthropological analysis of transitional justice instruments (especially truth commissions and memorialisation) in Chile.
-For years she has worked as senior lecturer and senior thesis supervisor in the Masters ‘Multiculturalism,’ and ‘Cultural Anthropology: Sustainable Citizenship,’ and many Bachelor courses at Utrecht University.
+Katrien Klep studied Latin American Studies and International Law at Utrecht University.
+She did her master research in Ecuador focusing on human rights and indigenous rights to land.
+After her studies she worked for several years as clerk of the court in the Refugee Law Unit of the Amsterdam District Court.
+She obtained her doctorate on the anthropological analysis of transitional justice instruments, at Utrecht University.
+She worked for several years as senior lecturer and senior thesis supervisor in the Cultural Anthropology Bachelor and the Masters ‘Multiculturalism,’ and ‘Cultural Anthropology: Sustainable Citizenship,’ at Utrecht University.

 She has been member of the ‘Think Tank’ on local human rights of the Municipality of Utrecht.
-Currently she is an active expert member of the ‘Think Tank’ ‘Utrecht Children’s Rights City’ of the Municipality of Utrecht.
+Currently, she is an active expert member of the ‘Think Tank’ ‘Utrecht Children’s Rights City’ of the Municipality of Utrecht.

 - Onafhankelijk lid van denktank Utrecht - kinderrechtenstad